 Q: What funding is available for students?

 A: While Center funding is extremely limited, applicants who are U.S. Citizens or Permanent Residents should apply for the Foreign Language and Area Studies (FLAS) Fellowship.
 The fellowship is funded by the U.S. Department of Education and is contingent upon funding being renewed each year.
-Please access the following website for the FLAS information packet and application:
+Please access the FLAS website for the FLAS information packet and application.

-Prospective students should also access the Rackham School of Graduate Studies funding website for other possible funding opportunities:
+Prospective students should also access the Rackham School of Graduate Studies funding website for other possible funding opportunitiess.

 Q: What funding is available for international students?

 A: Our Center unfortunately does not provide any funding for international students.
-For possible funding opportunities eligible to international students, visit the following web site:
+Check here for possible funding opportunities eligible to international students.